India's Kumbh Mela brings up environmental challenges – DW – 02/19/2025

 India's Kumbh Mela brings up environmental challengesFebruary 19, 2025

-Nearly one-third of India's 1.4 billion plus population descended on the Maha Kumbh Mela, a six-week religious gathering held in the northern state of Uttar Pradesh.
+Nearly one-third of India's 1.4 billion plus population descended on the Maha Kumbh Mela, a six-week Hindu gathering held in the northern state of Uttar Pradesh.

 The number of people attending exceeded all expectations, according to the state government.